 Jerry Jeudy, Denver Broncos

-Look for Jeudy to build on a solid rookie campaign when he averaged a big 16.5 yards per catch in 2020.
+Jeudy is due for a breakout season coming from a solid rookie campaign when he averaged a big 16.5 yards per catch in 2020.
 In all, Jeudy tallied 856 receiving yards but found the end zone only three times.
 With Courtland Sutton’s return, Jeudy will have more opportunities to make the YAC plays that pad his fantasy stats.
-This should remain the case even if the Broncos stick with Drew Lock under center.
+This should remain the case with either Drew Lock or Teddy Bridgewater under center.

 Marquez Callaway, New Orleans Saints

-For now, it would appear that Taysom Hill will be under center in Week 1.
-Either way, Callaway is fantasy sleeper worth stashing on a Saints offense that might have to rely upon throwing the ball more often than running it in 2021.
+Callaway is a fantasy sleeper worth stashing on a Saints offense that might have to rely upon throwing the ball more often than running it in 2021.

 Jalen Reagor, Philadelphia Eagles